 A Rural Surveyor will manage an estate to ensure that it complies with the law, relating to land, tenancy, environment, planning, buying and selling.
 They will also advise on estate management, forestry and woodland, conservation and agricultural matters and will advise if non-agricultural land can be sold for other uses such as leisure or other businesses.

-You’ll usually need a professional qualification or a relevant degree, accredited by the Royal Institution of Chartered Surveyors (RICS).
-Relevant subjects include:
+You'll usually need a relevant degree or postgraduate qualification, accredited by the Royal Institution of Chartered Surveyors.

 - geographic information science